wavemaker/docs/learn/react-native/integrating-biometric-authentication.md

 We can restrict the authentication to only biometric authentication by passing the [`options`](https://docs.expo.dev/versions/latest/sdk/local-authentication/#localauthenticationauthenticateasyncoptions) parameter to the `authenticateAsync()` API.

 - `disableDeviceFallback` -- If set to true, the user will be unable to authenticate with biometrics (Touch ID or Face ID) and will be asked for their passcode instead.
 Defaults to false.
 - `requireConfirmation` -- Whether to show a dialog after successful biometric authentication.
-Defaults to true on Android.
+Defaults to true on Android. `Note: requireConfirmation applies to Android only, and the default value sets to true.`

 The following code snippet shows how to invoke only biometric authentication.